 Sylvia Plath wrote this novel with the heroine named Esther, but it has been assumed many in the literary community that it is really about her and her own struggle.

-After she makes this analogy and expresses how she feels about her inadequacy and her paralysis at all the decisions in front of her, and the thought of possibly starving to death because she just could not choose, she also talks about how she feels better after she eats, which is something else to think about.
+After she makes this analogy and expresses how she feels about her inadequacy and her paralysis at all the decisions in front of her, and the thought of possibly starving to the point you lose your life because she just could not choose, she also talks about how she feels better after she eats, which is something else to think about.

 Many people might not know but Depression is characterized by the massive changes in appetite, and while most people assume that it just looks like the person not eating enough or not wanting to eat, or maybe even pushing the plate away woefully and in a cinematic manner, the truth is that sometimes a person living with depression may just simply forget to eat.